-- (n) Street access for alley property.
+- (1) Compost structure requirements.
+One accessory structure for compost not to cover more than 25 square feet in area and five feet in height in the rear yard.
+A compost structure must meet the setback requirements in section 113-240(e). - (m) Garage conversion requirements.
+When an attached garage is converted to dwelling space, a replacement garage of the same or greater size must be constructed on the property.
+Furthermore, the existing driveway leading to the converted garage must be replaced with grass or approved landscaping materials unless the driveway provides access to the new garage.
+The curb cut provided to such a driveway may be removed by the city in the event the street curbs and gutters are rebuilt. - (n) Street access for alley property.
 No property located on an alley shall be permitted a new curb cut for street access. - (o) Prohibited use.
 No accessory building or structure shall be used for living purposes or as a dwelling unit, unless it is considered an accessory dwelling unit as defined and regulated herein. - (p) Detached accessory building conditions.
 Detached accessory buildings shall not occupy more than 40 percent of the area of a required rear yard, and shall not exceed a total of 1,000 square feet. - (q) Minimum distance between buildings.
 The minimum distance between the principal building and an unattached accessory building shall be five feet. - (r) Minimum setback.
-The minimum setback from the rear lot line of a through lot shall be 30 feet. - (s) Tents.
+The minimum setback from the rear lot line of a through lot shall be 30 feet - (s) Tents.
 A tent is not an approved accessory building and may not be used as a dwelling unit on any lot. - (t) Detached garage condition.
 Detached garages in a residential district must be located entirely within the rear 30 feet of the lot if there is an adjacent alley. - (u) Accessory dwelling units.
-Accessory dwelling units shall conform to the following standards where allowed as a permitted accessory use: - An accessory dwelling unit shall be located on a lot occupied by a single-family dwelling. - (2) No more than one accessory dwelling unit shall be allowed on a lot. - (3) Either the principal dwelling unit or the accessory dwelling unit shall be owneroccupied and both dwelling units shall be under unified ownership.
+Accessory dwelling units shall conform to the following standards where allowed as a permitted accessory use: - (1) An accessory dwelling unit shall be located on a lot occupied by a single-family dwelling. - (2) No more than one accessory dwelling unit shall be allowed on a lot. - (3) Either the principal dwelling unit or the accessory dwelling unit shall be owneroccupied and both dwelling units shall be under unified ownership.
 The accessory dwelling unit may not be sold independently of the principal dwelling unit and may not be a separate tax parcel. - (4) An accessory dwelling unit may be attached to, detached from, or internal to a single dwelling unit building.
 Accessory dwelling units attached or internal to a single dwelling unit building must be fully separated from the principal dwelling unit by means of a wall or floor and have a separate entrance than the principal dwelling unit.
-The separating wall may have a door connecting the accessory dwelling unit to the principal dwelling unit. - (5) Only one unit, either the accessory dwelling unit or principal dwelling unit, may be rented at one time. - (6) The accessory dwelling unit and principal dwelling unit must comply with all current Minnesota Residential Code provisions as they apply to single family dwelling buildings. - (7) Sewer and water? - (8) Addressing?
+The separating wall may have a door connecting the accessory dwelling unit to the principal dwelling unit. - (5) Only one unit, either the accessory dwelling unit or principal dwelling unit, may be rented at one time.
+For the purposes of this provision, a "rented" accessory dwelling unit is one that is being occupied by a person or persons other than the family